OpenSkill/Datatable/README.md

 OpenSkill/Datatable is a package for laravel4 and laravel5 as well as all other composer based projects that provides a server side handler for a number of javascript table plugins.

+## WARNING

+This package is in an early development state and not everything is finished yet.
+Mostly the documentation is lacking, so for the time being you should look at [Chumper/Datatable](https://github.com/Chumper/Datatable) for a more complete solution.

 ## Install

 Via Composer